Public Consultation Open

 The relocated bus stop and altered route inconveniences daily commuters - particularly older residents and those without a car.

-Old Downs Road cut off from Delgany
+Willow grove area cut off from Delgany

 03 - What the community wants